FagnerMartinsBrack/str-replace/README.md

 ### ReplaceDefinition

-Contains the current strategy for the replace.
+Contains the strategy for the replace.

 #### ignoringCase()

-Creates a `ReplaceDefinition` that will ignore the case when matching the occurrences.
+Creates a `ReplaceDefinition` that will ignore the case when matching the `occurrences`.

 **Example:**